kiranrangaraj/COVID-19-Analysis/README.md

    <img src="Group-Project/output_data/CombinedDataSource.png" width="400">
 </p>

-### What % of population was tested and how much did testing vary from state to state?
-Did the testing percentages correlate to COVID-19 count?
+### What percentage of the population was tested and how much did testing vary from state to state?
+Did the testing percentages correlate to COVID-19 count?:
 * The percentage of each states population that was tested over time was plotted and then compared.
 Additionally, a linear regression was performed to see if the average testing percentage of each state correlates to the average daily COVID-19 count.
 * The correlation coefficient between testing percentages and COVID-19 count was only 0.12, which indicates there is no relationship between the two variables.
 This is also demonstrated in the scatter plot where the data points are spread all over rather than being clustered in a linear fashion.
 The r-squared value of 0.0136 indicates that only 1.36% of the movements of daily COVID-19 count (dependent variable) are explained by the movements in the testing percentage (independent variable).
 Thus, there is no relationship between the two at all.